-List down the keywords you highlitend along with the tabs with the biggest search volumes and anything you think will be of value to show to your clients.
-Add the Gaps where you think there’s weakness points and Opportunities where you think there’s a chance for optimization.
+List down the keywords you highlighted along with the tabs with the biggest search volumes and anything you think will be of value to show to your clients.
+Add the gaps where you think there’s weakness points and opportunities where you think there’s a chance for optimization.

 Make sure that the client understand their competition in search by displaying their competitors and explaining why each one of them is a real deal competitor.
 And from your competitive research, extract the data you think your clients might be interested in hearing.
 For instance, make sure your client knows what their audience dislike about their website, service or product, the major crawl issues you figured out and insert your inlink comparison and any other piece of information you believe is important.

 At this part of the strategy, you’re going to play all your cards.
 You can start making suggestions for:

 Provide solutions to the problems you highlighted already and feel free to add whatever sections needed or even create new deliverable that explains SEO best practices in detail.
 When writing your recommendations, it’s best to create groups based on who will be the final responsible for implementation and sort them according to priority.

 Gathering all the sheets and templates together, you're ready to go and launch a masterpiece website!
 SEO is not a one time and for all! so remember to visit your templates from time to time and keep them updated with the latest discoveries after you optimize.